FLEX: Unifying Evaluation for Few-Shot NLP: Limitations and Future Work

 \section{Limitations and Future Work}

-Ultimately, we believe that a \fewshot NLP benchmark should measure the abilities of language models on a variety of task formats.
-While \benchmark is currently limited in its focus solely on classification, we aim to use our new framework (\S\ref{sec:framework}) to incorporate additional task formats like span selection or text generation.
+While the initial \benchmark benchmark is focused on classification tasks, we aim to use our benchmark creation toolkit (\S\ref{sec:framework}) to incorporate additional task formats like span selection or text generation.
+Furthermore, the benchmark currently only supports English language tasks; to study {\em language transfer}, we aim to incorporate new datasets using our toolkit.
+Adding diverse datasets has its own challenges; while we've selected datasets for our benchmark based on prior work adoption and have attempted to verify their licensing for research use, we were unable to find license details for some datasets (Appendix~\ref{sec:appendix:dataset}).
+We believe it is crucial to continually evolve the suite of datasets to remain challenging for the best models~\cite{Koh2021WILDSAB} and to tackle real-world challenges~\cite{Alex2021RAFTAR}.

-In addition, our sample size analysis (\S\ref{sec:stats}) currently uses simulations that are not based on a representative sample of many techniques, instead focusing on our own available training estimates.
-We plan to gather compute estimates from community submissions to \benchmark to refine our configurations.
+In addition, Sample Size Design (\S\ref{sec:stats}) simulations currently rely on our own available training estimates.
+We plan to gather a more representative sample from community leaderboard submissions.

-Our public leaderboard currently provides limited support for detailed comparisons between submissions based on properties of techniques.
-For example, approaches may vary in terms of model characteristics (e.g., number of parameters), data and supervision used during pretraining, amount of compute, etc. We encourage users of \benchmark to report all these factors to enable the community to analyze and make progress on important sub-spaces in the overall \fewshot technique design space.
+Our public leaderboard could benefit from extended support for detailed comparisons between submissions based on properties of techniques.
+For example, approaches may vary in terms of model characteristics (e.g., number of parameters), data and supervision used during pretraining, amount of compute, etc. We encourage reporting all these factors to enable the community to analyze and make progress on important sub-spaces in the overall \fewshot technique design space.

 Finally, we believe the benefits of improving few-shot NLP techniques outweigh potential risks, but we acknowledge potential harms associated with language models~\cite{Schwartz2020GreenA,Bender2021OnTD,Solaiman2019ReleaseSA,Carlini2020ExtractingTD}.
-Few-shot models learn a task from a few examples but mostly rely on the knowledge encoded in the pretrained model.
-This means that few-shot models are more likely to inherit the biases of the pretrained models, compared to more fully supervised models; as the community focuses more on few-shot learning, it is more important than ever for future pretrained models to be careful about biases in the underlying pretraining corpus.
+Few-shot models learn a task from a few examples but rely heavily on knowledge encoded in the pretrained model.
+Thus, few-shot models are more likely to inherit the biases of the pretrained models, compared to more fully supervised models; as the community focuses more on few-shot learning, it is more important than ever for future pretrained models to be careful about biases in the underlying pretraining corpora.